Natalie Darwitz

-Natalie Rose Darwitz (born October 13, 1983) is an American ice hockey executive, coach, and retired player, most recently serving as general manager of PWHL Minnesota in the Professional Women's Hockey League (PWHL).
+Natalie Rose Darwitz (born October 13, 1983) is an American ice hockey executive, coach, and retired player, most recently serving as general manager of the Minnesota Frost in the Professional Women's Hockey League (PWHL).

 Darwitz was a member of the US national ice hockey team for more than a decade and served as team captain for several seasons, beginning with the 2007–08 season.
 Her decorated playing career was highlighted by three world championship gold medals, two Olympic silver medals, and an Olympic bronze medal.
 Darwitz was inducted into both the Hockey Hall of Fame and IIHF Hall of Fame in 2024.

 Career biography

 Playing

 Darwitz began skating at the age of five, and attended Eagan High School.
 From there, she was a veteran of ten years on the US National Team.
 She competed in two Olympics, leading the 2002 Olympics in goal scoring, and scoring the game-winning assist in the bronze-medal game in the 2006 Games.
 In three years of NCAA Hockey at her alma mater, Minnesota, she won back-to-back national championships, scored the championship goal in her final game with 1:08 to go versus Harvard (4–3), won the Most Outstanding Player of the NCAA women's ice hockey tournament Frozen Four, was named US Women's Player of the Year, and competed in an additional three IIHF Women's World Championship.

 At the 2008 Worlds, Darwitz led the tournament in scoring and was named the Best Forward in the World by the International Ice Hockey Federation.
 She was also awarded the Bob Johnson Award by USA Hockey as the best male or female player representing the United States in international play.

 Darwitz was the second leading scorer at the 2009 IIHF tournament with 10 points (three goals, seven assists).